tomasfabian/ksqlDB.RestApi.Client-DotNet/doc/statements.md

 # KSqlDbRestApiClient
 `ksqlDB` provides various **statements** to perform operations on streaming data.
-Here's a description of some commonly used KSQLDB statements:
+Here's a description of some commonly used `ksqlDB` statements:

 - **CREATE STREAM**: By creating a stream with the provided columns and properties, a new stateless stream is established, and the stream is registered on a corresponding Apache Kafka® topic.

-- **CREATE TABLE**: By creating a table with the provided columns and properties, a new stream is established, and the stream is registered on a corresponding Apache Kafka® topic.
+- **CREATE TABLE**: By creating a table with the provided columns and properties, a new table is established, and the table is registered on a corresponding Apache Kafka® topic.
 Similar to a stream, but table are stateful entities and maintain the latest value for each key.

 - **CREATE STREAM AS SELECT**: Creates a new stream based on the result of a query.
 It creates a new stream with the specified name and schema, populating it with the results of the SELECT query.